Haivision/srt/docs/API-functions.md

 parameter's meaning is dependent on the group type:

 * BROADCAST: not used
-* BACKUP: positive value of link priority, 0 is the highest
+* BACKUP: positive value of link priority (the greater, the more preferred)
 * BALANCING: relative expected load on this link for fixed algorithm

 The `config` parameter is used to provide options to be set separately